corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 See [EJBCA Sample Plugin](ejbca-plugin.md) for sample open source CA implementation.

 ### Admin RPC
-For the usage of the RPC API in Signer a config property called `adminListener` has to be defined.
+To use the RPC API in the Signing Service, you must define a configuration property called `adminListener`.
 Example:
 ```docker
 adminListener = {